ThatDott/The-Last-Bluebook/README.md

 This game is inspired by the **University exam experience in the Philippines**, complete with **Pinoy meme sound effects** and grade-based tension!

+> This game is an official entry for the **Amazon Q Challenge**, and was developed alongside **Amazon Q** for code generation, feature assistance, and implementation.

 ---

 ## 🎮 Gameplay